-Flash Season Finale: Who Lives, Who Dies, and the Oncoming Crisis
+Flash Season Finale: Who Lives, Who Dies, And The Oncoming Crisis

 The flagship DC series on CW, Arrow, ends its run next year.
 Meaning, the Flash is now the center of that shared universe.
 It’s a position he’s arguably occupied as long as there has been a shared universe on the network.
 Still, Oliver Queen’s Green Arrow is the de facto leader of this group of Super Friends.
 His was the first series, and the Flash spun off its second season.
-When Arrow goes away, Flash will be the senior god in the pantheon.
+With Arrow‘s season finale, Flash will be the senior god in the pantheon.
 So, this year’s Flash season finale closed a story line all about the Flash growing up.
 It’s the pay-off to a long-running story arc for Barry Allen.
 Despite his moments of brilliance, he’s still learning how to be a hero and a leader.
 This past season, he also had to learn how to be a father.
 Flash’s crisis-training is personal.

 Unlike Arrow, the Flash season finale didn’t do much to set up the next crossover: Crisis on Infinite Earths.
 Since the inception of the show, we’ve seen a newspaper headline from 2024 (ten years after the first season) declaring that the Flash vanished in a “Crisis.”
 The character of Nora, Barry’s daughter from the future, revealed that he never returns from that crisis.
 (Despite sending the Legends of Tomorrow a message from 2040 a few seasons back.)
 Nora grew up without a father, lost in his prime to some superhero shenanigans.
 So, a speedster herself, she travels back in time to meet her father.
 This ultimately turns out to be a nefarious plan orchestrated by a horrible villain.
 Yet, in this case, the real treasure is the friends, and family, we made along the way.
 Spoilers for everything below.

-Who Died in the Flash Season Finale?
+Who Died In The Flash Season Finale?

 Like most shows with large ensemble casts, part of the deal is that one or two get picked-off by season’s end.
 The Arrowverse is known for killing its characters, such as both halves of the first Firestorm.
 (Of course, they also come back sometimes, like the Lance sisters.)
 Still, the Flash season finale saw the end of two major characters, one which hearkens back to a rumor last winter.
 A report circulated that Carlos Valdes, who plays Cisco, planned to leave the show next season.
 And in the final act of the finale, he decides to take “a cure” he developed that removes metahuman powers.
 (More on this later.)
 Yet, while the reality-warping Vibe is “dead,” Cisco remains very much alive.
 So, this means the character could still appear, just not in every episode.
 And, remember, Cisco didn’t have powers for most of the first two seasons.